 e) Worthy of credit facility.

 In this system, the principal, for which you pay interest, reduces at the end of the year.
-Thus you continue to pay interest on a certain portion of the principal which you have actually paid back to the lender through EMIs paid during the year.
+Thus you continue to pay interest on a certain portion of the principal which you have paid back to the lender through EMIs paid during the year.
 This means the EMI for the monthly reducing system is effectively less than the annual reducing system.

 In this system, the principal, for which you pay interest, reduces every month as you pay your EMI.